Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-The HMRC introduced IR35 at the turn of the millennium in order to stop the flow of contractors working as disguised permanent employees.
+HMRC introduced IR35 at the turn of the millennium in order to stop the flow of contractors working as disguised permanent employees.
 A disguised employee can be defined as an employee who contracts through a limited company, but would typically be an employee if the limited company was not used.
-The contractor benefits from the monetary & tax advantages of a contractor but does not take any responsibility of running a limited company.
+The contractor benefits from the monetary and tax advantages of a contractor but does not take any responsibility of running a limited company.

-If a contractor is to be suspected to be inside of IR35 by HMRC, they will have to pay income tax & National Insurance like a regular company employee.
+If a contractor is to be suspected to be inside of IR35 by HMRC, they will have to pay income tax and National Insurance like a regular company employee.
 This has great implications for a contractor, as their take-home pay will be significantly reduced.

 Whether you are inside or outside of IR35, it has long been a hot topic amongst the contracting & self-employed community.
 The majority of self-employed contractors should have no concerns over IR35, but it is worth checking our guides on inside or outside IR35 or our IR35 checker if you have any concerns about your contracting status.

 IR35 was introduced for a variety of different reasons.
 Businesses found it beneficial when employing the self-employed via limited companies as it allowed them to bypass paying National Insurance Contributions (NIC) for said employees.
-Additionally, by hiring contractors, it enabled the company to not offer the same employee rights & benefits a standard employee would receive.
+Additionally, by hiring contractors, it enabled the company to not offer the same employee rights and benefits a standard employee would receive.

 IR35 is underpinned by various bits of employment legislation and case law, which has been developing ever since its introduction in 2000.
 HMRC will run a ‘test of employment’ in order to determine whether a one individual limited company can be turned into an employee.

-An HMRC Inspector will be asked to investigate your contract with the said client.
+An HMRC inspector will be asked to investigate your contract with the said client.
 Typically, HMRC will disregard any written contract or agreement you have will the client and will look at the ‘real’ relationship with your limited company and your client.
 The results of this is a ‘notional contract’.

-The HMRC will use the results of this ‘notional contract’ to determine whether your contract with said client falls inside or outside IR35.
+HMRC will use the results of this ‘notional contract’ to determine whether your contract with said client falls inside or outside IR35.

 The ins and outs of this process are long, complex and challenging for anyone who is not an expert in UK employment law.
 The IR35 legislation is infamously known for being not as ‘watertight’ as it should be, which has resulted in numerous contractors being left in the dark of their employment status.
 Therefore it’s vital for each IR35 case to be treated on a case-by-case basis.